 Review: Is the Chase Freedom Unlimited Worth It?

-The Chase Freedom Unlimited earns 1.5% cash back on all purchases so you don't have to worry about keeping track or activating categories.
+The primary benefit of the Chase Freedom Unlimited is that you don't have to worry about keeping track or activating categories.

 Even though the points earned on the Chase Freedom Unlimited are advertised as cash back, you earn Ultimate Rewards.